Alex Askew: 2019

+2021

-In an upset, Askew was narrowly defeated by cabinet store owner Karen Greenhalgh.
+In an upset, Askew was narrowly defeated by cabinet store owner Karen Greenhalgh in the 2021 election.
 Due to the narrow margin of victory, a recount was conducted in early December.
 The recount reaffirmed Greenhalgh's victory with 115 votes.
 Askew conceded shortly thereafter.

-Askew is running to return to the House of Delegates to represent the 95th district in 2023.
+2023

+Askew ran for the 95th district in the 2023 election.
+He was unopposed in the general election and assumed office on January 10, 2024.